AustinOliverHaskell/TemplateCommand/README.md

 >-b, --blank

-Uses -f and creates the file but does not fill it with data.
+Uses the file name passed to create an empty file.
 Equivalent to the touch command on linux.

 >-d, --debug